 - Hydrogen Production: Compressed hydrogen will be produced using the existing hydrogen system at the Creed site, for power and transport end-use applications for both CnES and SSC.

 - Hydrogen Fuel Cell: A hydrogen fuel cell will be installed at one of SSC’s hatchery sites (Barvas), utilising hydrogen produced at Creed for power application at a lower cost than importing from the grid.
 If proved to be a viable option, hydrogen energy could potentially supplant diesel generation for critical power supply applications.

 - Hydrogen Refuse Collection Vehicle: An adapted bin lorry that runs on hydrogen and diesel will be used to collect waste from across Lewis and Harris, some of which will be used to produce biogas via anaerobic digestion.
 The truck will be refilled with compressed hydrogen at Creed, using the existing 350bar refilling station.

-- Oxygen Production: Installation of a new oxygen generator and retrofitting of the existing hydrogen electrolyser with oxygen-capture equipment will help to utilise otherwise-constrained power from the wind turbine and CHP, and allows production of oxygen at a lower cost than the open market price.
+- Oxygen Production: Installation of a new oxygen generator and retrofitting of the existing hydrogen electrolyser with oxygen-capture equipment will help to utilise otherwise-constrained power from the wind turbine and CHP, and will allow production of oxygen at a lower cost than the open market price.

 The project will be an innovative, environmentally and financially sustainable demonstration of how various renewable energy technologies can be integrated to support the policy objectives of local energy economies and circular supply chains.